Contents

 Usage and access logs.
 Records of activity such as logins, document views, searches, AI questions asked, uploads, publish actions, and administrative actions, together with timestamps and account identifiers.
 These logs support security, the records-integrity and audit story the Association relies on, rate limiting, and troubleshooting.
 Standard server-side technical data (such as IP address and request metadata) is processed by our hosting provider to deliver and protect the service.

 We do not ask for and do not intend to collect Social Security numbers, government ID numbers, or payment-card numbers from members through this platform.
 Each Association decides which records it loads; where an Association loads only member-viewable records, confidential and executive-session material is kept in its other systems and is not placed in the archive.
-Where a member-viewable record may still contain personal information, the platform provides a "sensitive" flag and a keyword/pattern PII scan to help administrators restrict that record (see Section 5).
+Where a member-viewable record may still contain personal information, the platform provides a "sensitive" flag, a keyword/pattern PII scan, and a redaction tool that lets an administrator permanently black out personal information in a specific document - draft or already published - before it is released to members, so a record can be corrected rather than withheld entirely (see Section 5).

 HOA-authorization verification documents (self-serve signup).
 When someone signs up to create an Association's account through our public self-serve signup, before the account is unlocked for real data we ask them to upload documents that show they are authorized to represent that Association (for example a state corporation-commission officer filing or annual report, a management-company authorization letter, or board minutes or resolution).
 We collect these solely to confirm the submitter's authority to set up and administer that Association's account.

 These verification documents are not part of the Association's member archive: they are stored in a restricted, access-controlled location separate from the records archive, are never shown to members or to any other Association, and can be viewed only by Navecta's review staff, through short-lived, purpose-limited links, for the purpose of the authorization review.
-We keep only the decision metadata (who reviewed it, when, and the outcome) for our audit records, and we delete the uploaded verification documents within 30 days after the verification is decided (approved or rejected).
+We retain both the uploaded verification documents and the decision metadata (who reviewed it, when, and the outcome) as a permanent audit record of who was authorized to set up and administer the Association's account; they are never used for any purpose beyond that authorization review and remain subject to the restricted access described above.

 3. Why we collect it and how it is used